-When comparing D3.js in Action vs D3 Gallery, the Slant community recommends D3.js in Action for most people.
+When comparing D3.js in Action vs D3 Gallery, the Slant community recommends D3 Gallery for most people.
 In the question“What are the best resources to learn D3.js?”
-D3.js in Action is ranked 4th while D3 Gallery is ranked 5th.
-The most important reason people chose D3.js in Action is:
+D3 Gallery is ranked 4th while D3.js in Action is ranked 5th.
+The most important reason people chose D3 Gallery is:

 Ranked in these QuestionsQuestion Ranking